 If you're digging the simplicity and affordability of the Stormrider but don't mind spending a few dollars more for some extra refinement, the Tour Master Defender is our top recommendation.

 For an extra $20 or so, the Defender gets you an upgraded nylon shell, which is then treated with a polyurethane lining for reliable water protection.
-An additional mesh lining is then added to the inside layer, giving you a more comfortable and breathable surface against your skin, mid-layers, or riding gear.

 In addition to the upgraded material quality, we also appreciate that this motorcycle rain suit includes a set of removable suspenders for the pants, which help solve the all-too-common conundrum of an ill-fitting elastic waistband.